Ericsson/dataplanebook/src/threading/threading.rst

    for a separate term.

 .. [#headache]
-   The author suspects the plentphora of terms required to talk about DPDK threads in a reasonbly precise manner might result in some headache also for the readers of this text.
+   The author suspects the large amount of terms and definitions required to talk about DPDK threads in a reasonably precise manner might result in some headache also for the readers of this text.

 .. [#ladawait]
    The quality of experience of such a data plane would be on par with